 - It has a very unpredictable weather pattern.

-- Temperatures are becoming lower with the passing months, snow may appear at the end of October and in November.
+- Temperature becomes lower with the passing months, snow may appear at the end of October and in November.

 - It is the stormiest season.
 Hurricane winds can be recorded especially in western areas.